zavsievich/rsschool-2019Q1-cv/cv.md

 4. **Skype:** live:avszak
 5. **Facebook:** [Zahar Avsievich](https://www.facebook.com/zavsievich)
 6. **VK:** [Zahar Avsievich](https://vk.com/zavsievich)
-##Summary:
-Student of BSUIR, [FIC](https://vk.com/fic_bsuir).
-I'm faculty activist and union leader.
-I like to create web-sites on pure _HTML/CSS/JS_.
-Read articles about accessibility and new features of languages.
-I'm in the process of studying _JavaScript_ and _Vue.js_.
-Fond of watching movies in the original.
-I want to develop in learning new technologies, public speaking and sharing my knowledge with others.

 ## Summary:
 Student of BSUIR.
 I'm faculty activist and union leader.
 I like to create web-sites on pure _HTML/CSS/JS_.
 Read articles about accessibility and new features of languages.
 I'm in the process of studying _JavaScript_ and _Vue.js_.
 Fond of watching movies in original.
 I want to develop in learning new technologies, public speaking and sharing my knowledge with others.
 Fan of Vadim Makeev.
-##Skills:
 ## Skills:
 * HTML5
 * CSS3